Travel Insurance: Yay or Nay?

 - Trip cancellation covers you before you even leave, reimbursing what you’d lose if you can’t go at all, and usually includes interruption as well.

-Think of it this way: cancellation protects your plans, interruption rescues them mid-flight.
+Think of it this way: cancellation protects the trip before takeoff, while interruption helps salvage things after takeoff.

 Cancel for Any Reason: Your Sexy Safety Net